B2B Buyer Journey Glossary

 Marketing Qualified Lead (MQL)

 Marketing qualified lead is a prospect who has demonstrated sufficient engagement and fit to warrant sales follow-up based on predefined criteria.
-MQL definitions vary by company but typically include demographic fit, behavioral engagement thresholds, and intent signals that suggest readiness for sales interaction.
-The Starr Conspiracy's research shows that companies with clearly defined MQL criteria have 67% higher conversion rates.
+MQL definitions vary by company but typically combine demographic fit, behavioral engagement thresholds, and intent signals that together suggest readiness for sales interaction.
+Companies with clearly defined MQL criteria have 67% higher conversion rates, according to The Starr Conspiracy's research.
+Vague definitions are not a minor inefficiency.
+They are a revenue problem.

 Related terms: